volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `subnets` - (Required) List of route prefixes.
 See [Custom Static Route Subnets ](#custom-static-route-subnets) below for details.

 ### Connection Choice Sli To Global Dr

  Site local inside is connected directly to a given global network.

 `global_vn` - (Required) Select Virtual Network of Global Type.
 See [ref](#ref) below for details.

 ### Connection Choice Slo To Global Dr

  Site local outside is connected directly to a given global network.

 `global_vn` - (Required) Select Virtual Network of Global Type.
 See [ref](#ref) below for details.

 ### Connectivity Options Site Registration Over Direct Connect

  Site Registration and Site to RE tunnels go over the AWS Direct Connect Connection.

 `cloudlink_network_name` - (Required) Establish private connectivity with the F5 Distributed Cloud Global Network using a Private ADN network.
 To provision a Private ADN network, please contact F5 Distributed Cloud support. (`String`).

 ### Connectivity Options Site Registration Over Internet

  Site Registration and Site to RE tunnels go over the internet gateway.

 ### Custom Certificate Private Key

  TLS Private Key data in unencrypted PEM format including the PEM headers.
 The data may be optionally secured using BlindFold.
 TLS key has to match the accompanying certificate..

 `blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
 See [Private Key Blindfold Secret Info Internal ](#private-key-blindfold-secret-info-internal) below for details.(Deprecated)

 `secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).(Deprecated)

-###### One of the arguments from this list "blindfold_secret_info, vault_secret_info, clear_secret_info, wingman_secret_info" must be set
+###### One of the arguments from this list "vault_secret_info, clear_secret_info, wingman_secret_info, blindfold_secret_info" must be set

 `blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.
 See [Secret Info Oneof Blindfold Secret Info ](#secret-info-oneof-blindfold-secret-info) below for details.

 `clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted.
 See [Secret Info Oneof Clear Secret Info ](#secret-info-oneof-clear-secret-info) below for details.

 `vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
 See [Secret Info Oneof Vault Secret Info ](#secret-info-oneof-vault-secret-info) below for details.(Deprecated)

 `wingman_secret_info` - (Optional) Secret is given as bootstrap secret in F5XC Security Sidecar.
 See [Secret Info Oneof Wingman Secret Info ](#secret-info-oneof-wingman-secret-info) below for details.(Deprecated)

 ### Custom Static Route Nexthop

  Nexthop for the route.

 `interface` - (Optional) Nexthop is network interface when type is "Network-Interface".
 See [ref](#ref) below for details.